sydneybrokeit/qmk_firmware/keyboards/yandrstudio/ble/binary68/readme.md

 binary68 Ble
 ===

-A 104% keyboard with rgb.
+A tian 68key keyboard with rgb.
 This keyboard use 16mhz HSE and STM32F401 as MCU, NRF52810 as RF.

 Keyboard Maintainer: https://github.com/jiaxin96